eckon/dotfiles/README.md

 * for easier editing of the files, create symlinks for the files (then only edit in the git repo)
   * the nvim directory can be linked completely
     * `$ ln -s ~/path/to/dotfiles/.config/nvim ~/.config/nvim`
+  * the same can be done with the whole awesome directory
+    * do not forget the wallpapers directory for nitrogen `~/Pictures/Wallpapers`
 * in nvim run `:PlugInstall` this will install the Plugins from **vim-plug** set in `~/.config/nvim/init.vim`
 * install [Language Servers/Extensions](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#install-extension-for-programming-languages-you-use-daily) for coc.nvim
   * most of my used extensions are already in the `init.vim`, and will be installed automatically